Do you think of all gemstones as diamonds?

 6. Special designations

-- Ruby: Pigeon's Blood (bright, deep red)
+- Ruby: Pigeon's Blood (a vivid, deep red color)

-- Garnet: Demantoid (bright pale yellow-green)
+- Garnet: Demantoid (vivid pale yellowish-green)

-7. Untreated (unheated, no oil)
+7. Untreated (unheated, oil-free)

 +++

-Please feel free to take a look.
+Please feel free to take a look!

-Featured Column
+Special Column

 Please feel free to use this as a reference!